UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How much of the world’s electricity comes from coal power?

-Despite a rapid increase in renewable energy, coal remained the largest source of electricity generation globally in 2024, accounting for roughly 35% of the total power generation.
-While its usage is declining rapidly in the U.S. and Europe, it continues to see heavy usage in developing nations and major industrial centers like China and India.
+Despite a rapid increase in renewable energy, coal remained the largest source of electricity generation globally in recent years, accounting for roughly 33% to 35% of the total power generation.
+While its usage is declining rapidly in the U.S. and Europe, it continues to see heavy usage in developing nations and major industrial centers.

 What is pulverized coal and why is it used in power plants?